Chocolate Salame

 A slice of chocolate sausage may not be your idea of a treat, but today I’m here to convince you otherwise.

 Fear not, this Chocolate Salame doesn’t actually contain the cured meat, dried garlic, or melting pockets of fat that a regular Italian salame does.
-Instead, you’re in for a mouthful of sweet chocolate, crisp biscuit pieces, and chopped nuts.
+Instead, you’re in for a mouthful of creamy chocolate, crisp biscuit pieces, and crunchy chopped nuts.

-The Chocolate Salame (or Salame Cioccolato) is a snack or dessert known throughout Italy, and also believed to have origins in Portugal.
+The Chocolate Salame (or Salame al Cioccolato) is a snack or dessert known throughout Italy, and also believed to have origins in Portugal.
 The treat is famously shaped, sliced, and eaten just like a cured sausage would be.
 It’s even common to dust them in icing sugar and wrap them in twine for an even more realistic appearance.
-Maybe best not to put any on your pizza though…
+Maybe best not to put any on your pizza, but you’re a grown-up, I won’t judge.

 Naturally, there are many variations on a recipe like this.
 The type of chocolate, biscuits, nuts, and other inclusions can change drastically from one recipe to another.
-The Chocolate Salame you see before you is the second version of a recipe I whipped together.
+Some even add a dash of almond, hazelnut, or coffee liqueur for extra flavour.
+The Chocolate Salame you see before you is the third version of a recipe I whipped together.

 Originally, I had opted for an even blend of milk and dark chocolate with a few spoonfuls of cream.
 This was accompanied by broken Lotus biscuits and chopped hazelnuts.
 It was good, but it wasn’t great upon tasting it.
-Something wasn’t quite right.
+A bit too sweet and, generally, something wasn’t quite right.

 The result was a much tastier, more balanced, and extra chocolatey Chocolate Salame.